tessercat/daoistic-data/notes/ju.md

-# Variation of 處 and 居 in ctext versions of the Dao De Jing
+# Variation of 處 and 居 in ctext versions of the Daodejing

 ## Introduction